DO NOT FORGET TO CLICK ON ‘SAMURAI CLAN” FIRST

 The following set of characteristics have been compiled by HANSHI ARIZA, as per his research, study and comprehensive DOCTORATE DISSERTATION on the subject matter.

-2. When in Seiza the toes are engaged (resting on ball of the foot) and the back is upright.
-The hands rest on the top of the thighs.
+2. When in Seiza the toes are up (resting in the ballof the feet) and the back is straight.
+The hands rest on the tops of the thighs near the hips with all fingers close to one another.

-4. When the collar is grabbed, you grab your own jacket below Uke’s hand and press the thumb into the pressure point of the pinky or ring finger.
+4. When the collar is grabbed, grab your own jacket below Uke’s corresponding hand and press the thumb into the pressure point of the little or ring finger while the other hand is held freely on front of the hip.

 5. To release a collar grab, grab Uke’s wrist and pull his hand and your jacket apart with a violent pull.
 Turn the body to face the hands at the same time.

-6. The take downs in practice are done gently.
-In reality, they are done so that the Uke cannot roll, break-fall or escape.
-They are designed so that he breaks his back, neck and/or a limb.
+6. The take downs are predominantly from a opened-leg posture and from Nage No Kamae (one knee) as to use one’s body weight and practiced gently.
+In reality, they are done so tightly closed that Uke cannot roll, break fall or escape.
+They are designed so that he breaks his back, neck and or a limb.
 The restraints are for holding down a violent attacker.

 7. When a strike has been applied, a further strike is sometimes employed to ensure the application of certain locks.
 This is either done initially, or at a later time during the execution of the technique.

-8. When striking from Seiza, the toes are up, the right knee comes up and the left comes across the back, at 90 degrees to the right foot while a Kiai is given.
+8. When striking from Seiza, the toes are up, the right knee comes up and the left comes across the back, at 90 degrees to the right foot.

-9) Kuden – Essence – One of the characteristics of the Takagi Yoshin Ryu is to control at least two points of the attacker’s body at once.
+9) Kuden – Essence – One of the characteristics of the Yoshin Ryu Ju-taijutsu is to control at least two points of the attacker’s body at once.

-EYES: The gaze is maintained through the opponent’s eyes
+Eyes: The gaze is kept through the opponent’s eyes – let the foe see the strength of your spirit

-COURAGE (Spirit): Muster up as much courage as your body is able to.
+Courage (Spirit-will to survive): Muster up as much courage as your body will muster.

 11) During a confrontation, it is MOST essential to remain calm, but full of courage within.

-12) The Ate (strike) is used to distract, weaken and inbalance (Kuzushi).
+12) The Ate (strike) is used to distract, weaken and unbalance (Kuzushi).

-13) The principle of flexibility is applied to the techniques, strategies and tactics.
+13) The principle of intergration/flexibility is applied to the technique, strategy and tactics.

 14) The Ryu upholds that conflict should be avoided, with actual physical violence being the last and least favorable response to a situation.

 15) When a situation is encountered, never take the opponent face on.
-The attacker’s force is redirected in such a way that it doesn’t strike the defender.
+The attacker’s force is redirected in such a way that it doesn’t strike the defender head-on.
 This is then used against the attacker.

 16) The defender observes ‘Zanshin’ (heightened awareness) at all times.
 Zanshin is to be used at the beginning, middle, and end of each technique.

 17) Always have a strong Kamae (posture).
-This is not a Kamae, as in a fighting posture, but a feeling of being in a correct SPIRIT during a conflict.
+This is not as in a fighting stance, but a feeling of being in a correct posture and well grounded during a conflict.
+Consider Migi mae kamae.

-18) The absolute control of Ma-ai (distancing) is only possible when you have mastered Tai Sabaki.
-This is the most important basic in Jujutsu.
+18) The absolute control of Ma-ai (the presence of distancing or lack of) is only possible when you have mastered Tai Sabaki.
+This is the most important basic of Ju-taijutsu.

-19) In the Ju-Taijutsu Kata the most important factor is to learn Kuzushi (loss of balance).
+19) In the Ju-Taijutsu Gata (pattern) the most important factor is to learn Kuzushi (loss of balance).
 When his balance is lost, this is the time that he is easiest to control.
-If he pushes – pull him, if he pulls – push him, this is the willow bending in the wind.
-Otherwise strike with hands or feet to distract him; pressure points can also be used.
+If he pushes – pull him, if he pulls – push him, this is the yielding Willow bending in the wind.
+Take adavantage of every reaction of any action.
+Otherwise strike with hands or feet to distract him; vital points (striking or pressure) may also be used.

-21) Joint dislocations (Gyaku) and throws (Nage) are achieved by lever principles (Teko), and the fulcrum of the lever (Shiten).
+21) Joint dislocation (Gyaku) and throws (Nage) are achieved by lever principles (Teko), and the fulcrum of the lever (Shiten)